 Creating Your Path Through INTS

 Within the parameters of the requirements for the concentration, there is a wide array of courses and areas of interest to pursue.
 While the breadth of the international studies concentration may be attractive to you, you should also be careful to pursue in depth your own intellectual interests in the field.
 This begins in your first year of the concentration.
-At SUA, students are required to ‘declare’ a concentration by the end of their sophomore year (form required), but students may opt to do so at an earlier date.
+At SUA, students are required to ‘declare’ a concentration by the end of their sophomore year (click here for the Concentration Declaration form), but students may opt to do so at an earlier date.

 In line with university policy, students who declare International Studies as their concentration must fulfill the following requirements:

 - A minimum of five courses (excluding independent or special study courses) selected from the INTS curriculum;

 - These must also include a minimum of three courses taken at the 300- or 400-level.

 Concentration courses at SUA are offered on a four-year rotation, with certain courses offered only once or twice during the cycle.
 International Studies Course Rotation Calendar will show you what INTS courses are planned to be offered in which year and semester.
 However, please note that the calendar is subject to changes at any time based on faculty’ availability.

 It is, very useful to think through the courses you would most like to take in your time at SUA during your first and second year so that you are well prepared for them when you are a junior or senior.
 Another reason to begin to specialize early is that you may need a letter of recommendation for an internship in your junior year.
 If you have taken only 100-level courses, even if you have done well, the faculty member may not be able to comment on your intellectual strengths, as they have not yet been proven in more advanced work.